JoseBarbero/CamPype/README.md

     | [sample_basename]  | /path/to/your/forward/fastq2_file.fastq | /path/to/your/reverse/fastq2_file.fastq |
     | [sample_basename]  | /path/to/your/forward/fastq3_file.fastq | /path/to/your/reverse/fastq3_file.fastq |

-1. Set auxiliary files in input_files.csv (tab as separator):
+1. Set auxiliary files in Wombat/reference_files.csv (tab as separator):

     | File        | Route           |
     | ------------- |:-------------:|